kailash-manasarovar/statement/docs/timeline/2023/april.md

 ![Forgie and his love at Lourdes](../../content/images/forg/forgie-and-his-love-at-lourdes.png)

 - I have no idea that hackers and pornographers are tracking my movements and carefully building a trap.
-- With Sally later, I talk about having babies and getting married.
+- With Sandra Rita Diaz later, I talk about having babies and getting married.
 I'm obsessed and euphoric.
 I keep thinking about how old Sarah was when she had her first child.
 It was absurd and unhinged but, even though my suspicions remained, I couldn't ground myself at all.

 !!! danger "My suspicions"
-    - As well as being out of my mind with "love", I also told Sally that there was another explanation for what was going on.
+    - As well as being out of my mind with "love", I also told Sandra Rita Diaz that there was another explanation for what was going on.
     - I detailed my suspicions with regards to Domingo and the plot to humiliate me, and everything that had happened previously.
     - However, the feelings were so intense, I could not believe, at that time, that Domingo could be behind this too.
-    - Sally, unknown to me at the time, was taking notes and reporting back.
+    - Sandra Rita Diaz, unknown to me at the time, was taking notes and reporting back.
 It is not yet clear to whom.

 ## The Novena prayer

-- Sally told me about Novena prayers so I bought a Novena candle and started to pray.
+- Sandra Rita Diaz told me about Novena prayers so I bought a Novena candle and started to pray.
 - *I asked Mary to undo all the knots in the way of communicating honestly with this man.*
 - At that time, I was writing all my private thoughts down on notes in my computer, including the things I was going to ask for in prayer, and all the things I wanted to happen in my life including my feelings for the trumpet teacher.